lukaswhite/geonames-php/docs/terminology.md

 # Terminology

+In order to make effective use of Geonames data, there are some terms it's important to understand.

 ## Features

 In Geonames a feature is basically any geographical feature that's been given a name.
 That's incredibly wide ranging; a feture might be: